collapsed-stacks/startups/questions/7805/are-there-any-startups-working-in-the-field-of-refining-the-experience-of-people.md

 - posted by: [Denis de Bernardy](https://stackexchange.com/users/182468/denis-de-bernardy) on 2015-11-11
 - score: 1

-<p>There are, yes.
-Think data plays.</p>
+There are, yes.
+Think data plays.

-<p><a href="http://wi-fi-fo-fum.com" rel="nofollow noreferrer">Wi Fi Fo Fum</a> comes to mind, for instance.
+[Wi Fi Fo Fum](http://wi-fi-fo-fum.com) comes to mind, for instance.
 It provides free Wifi in exchange for an email - for marketing purposes.
-It's run by <a href="https://startups.stackexchange.com/users/91/brad-rhoads">@BradRhoads</a>.</p>
+It's run by [@BradRhoads](https://startups.stackexchange.com/users/91/brad-rhoads).

-<p>Another colorful example off the top of my head would be cloud-based video monitoring startups.
-They're trying to analyze the video data to optimize store layouts.</p>
+Another colorful example off the top of my head would be cloud-based video monitoring startups.
+They're trying to analyze the video data to optimize store layouts.

 ## Answer 8922